What to Do If Your Dog Bites

 4. Have the dog euthanized.

 This is never a happy outcome.
 Still, you need to think long and hard about this dog’s quality of life.
 If you can only manage his behavior, will he be happy, or miserable, being shut out of the activities he loves?
 Can you guarantee that the home you find for him will treat him well?
-What if he bites again?
+Once a dog bites, will he bite again?

 If you can manage and modify, and still maintain your own quality of life as well as his, by all means, that is the best choice.
 But if not, remember that aggression is caused by stress, and stress is not an enjoyable state of being.
 If the dog is so stressed that you can’t succeed in managing and modifying his behavior and he is a high risk for biting someone else, he can’t be living a very enjoyable life.
 Nor can you!
 As difficult as the decision may be, it is sometimes the right and responsible one for the protection of all of your loved ones, including the dog.